 - Patient’s medical history

-There is emerging evidence of significant interactions between antibiotics, antifungals, and statins.
-Caution is advised when prescribing macrolides such as clarithromycin and erythromycin, metronidazole, fucidic acid and miconazole oral gel.
-Macrolides, antifungals such as miconazole (incl.
-Daktarin oral gel) and fucidic acid have shown adverse reactions with statins, such as a risk of myopathy.
+- There is emerging evidence of significant interactions between certain antibiotics, antifungals, and statins.
+Caution is advised when prescribing macrolides such as clarithromycin or erythromycin, metronidazole, fusidic acid and miconazole oral gel as they have shown adverse reactions with statins, such as a risk of myopathy.

-- There are also emerging concerns about increased risk of bleeding where miconazole oral gel or metronidazole are prescribed for patients on anticoagulants.
+- There are also emerging concerns about increased risk of bleeding where miconazole oral gel or metronidazole are prescribed for patients on Warfarin.

-- Co-amoxiclav, is not recommended for use in dentistry and has recently been associated with increased incidence of liver toxicity.
+- Co-amoxiclav, is not recommended for use in oral infections and has recently been associated with increased incidence of liver toxicity.